-I think I have a good sense of what makes writing so hard for me.
+I have a good sense of what makes writing so hard for me.
 I am scared my writing sucks.
-Over the years I been told I am a good writer and I think that’s exactly what scares me to death about putting words together to make sentences and paragraphs.
+Over the years, I have been told I am a good writer, and I think that’s exactly what scares me to death about putting words together to make sentences and paragraphs.

 Of course, half of me believed what he wrote and the other half of me reasoned that a guy working on a PhD in Second Temple Judaism (and is now a professor at a major university) must be another terrible judge of writing skills.